Majoodeh/my-learning-journey/0REACT/TO_DO.md

 - How to create a functional component in React?
 - what are props in React?
 - What are hooks in react?
+- button types in HTML
+- more training on map() , filter(), reduce() methods in JavaScript on File 04.md (read th documentation again and practice more examples)

   ***